July stimulus: Surprise tax cut and help-to-buy scheme expanded

 The Government has sprung a surprise tax cut, with the main rate of VAT cut from 23 per cent to 21 per cent in the €7 billion “July Jobs” stimulus plan.
 The tax cut will be in place from September this year to February 2021.

-The help-to-buy scheme has also been expanded with homebuyers using the progamme now entitled to a tax relief of €30,000, an increase of €10,000.
+The help-to-buy scheme has also been expanded with homebuyers using the programme now entitled to a tax relief of €30,000, an increase of €10,000.

 The “Staycation Subsidy”, which will allow people who spend €625 to claim back in an income tax credit worth €125, with consumers able to upload their receipts to an app on their phone in order to claim the credit.